GShreya06/WebDev/README.md

 # WebDev
-This Repository contains tutorials of web development.
+This Repository contains some sample html , css and javascript files .